Must Haves When Adopting a Mediterranean-Style Diet

 You don’t even have to go all in to reap the rewards.
 Studies show that people who blended a Western diet with Mediterranean-influenced eating still added years to their lives.

-There is no official Mediterranean diet prescription – various cultures around the Mediterranean Sea have different approaches but, in general, meals are built around leafy greens, vegetables, beans and whole grains.
-These are staples of the daily diet.
+There is no official Mediterranean diet prescription.
+Various cultures around the Mediterranean Sea have different approaches but, in general, meals are built around:

 The diet also consists of lean proteins like chicken.
 But it’s eaten in moderation as are yogurt, eggs and cheese.
 And by moderation, we mean a few times a week.